 About Robert Strobel

-Meanwhile lets just say that we are proud Robert Strobel contributed a whooping 16 entries.
+But we are proud to say that Robert Strobel contributed 16 entries already.

 Big fish are hungry and the fishing on the Snake is awesome.
 Caddis have been doing well in the mornings and PMDs are working through out the day.
 As temps warm up you can look to terrestrials to attract nice fish.
 Hoppers, beetles, ants and crane flies will all bring trout to the surface.
 Riffles, […]